How to Dispose of Electronic Waste Responsibly When Using a Dumpster Rental?

 9. Protect Items with Original Packaging

-When disposing of large electronic items such as old TVs or computer screens, endeavor to retain their original packaging if available.
-These boxes serve to safeguard the items during transportation or recycling processes.
+If you have large electronic items, such as old TVs or computer monitors, try to retain their original packaging when disposing of them.
+These boxes are designed to provide optimal protection during transport and recycling.

 Remember that: